 Dislocation Allowance (DLA)

 One of the most important PCS entitlements is the Dislocation Allowance (DLA).
-DLA is a flat sum intended to cover the secondary expenses associated with moving on PCS orders, such as security deposits, utility setup, or replacing household goods.
-Your DLA depends on several factors, including your current rank and whether you have any dependents.
-In 2025, rates increased again, with families receiving between $700 and $1,000 more than service members without dependents.
+DLA is a flat sum intended to cover secondary expenses associated with moving on PCS orders, such as security deposits, utility setup, replacing household goods, or non-reimbursable expenses, including cleaning fees, pet deposits, or replacing small household items after unpacking.

-You may also want to consider an additional benefit called a Secondary DLA, which is for military members whose PCS orders change after they’ve already relocated.
+You may also want to consider an additional benefit called a Secondary DLA.
+If your PCS orders change after you relocate, you may be eligible for a Secondary DLA to cover the additional costs of relocating again.

 Temporary Lodging Entitlements (TLE/TLA)